Dhar01/MediTrust/README.md

 ## To-Do

-- [ ] Explore more security options (mostly encryption on cookies and tokens)
+- [ ] Explore more security options (mostly encryption on cookies and tokens).
+- [ ] Build cmd or use config file for the variable setup in `constants.go`.

 # API-endpoints